WeisTekEng/NerdMiner_v2/dashboard/README.md

 The NerdMiner firmware has been modified to broadcast stats to `255.255.255.255` on port `33333` via UDP.
 Ensure your miners and this computer are on the same network/subnet. you can then expose this via Tailscail

+## Remote Configuration

+To configure a miner remotely:
+1. Ensure you are running the **latest firmware** with `api.cpp` enabled.
+2. On the dashboard, click the **Gear Icon (⚙️)** on the miner card.
+3. A modal will appear showing the current settings.
+4. Update your Pool, Wallet, etc., and click **Save Changes**.
+5. The miner will save settings to NVS and restart automatically.

+**Note:** This uses a secure proxy through the dashboard backend to communicate with the miner's local API.

 ![Dashboard example image](https://github.com/WeisTekEng/NerdMiner_v2/blob/dashboard/dashboard/Dashboard.PNG)